Shavei Israel: Bnei Menasha of India

 The organization supported the Bnei Menashe of India in being recognized as "descendants of Israel" by the Israeli Chief Rabbi in March 2005.
 Shavei Israel assisted with teachers in India.
-As of 2013, a total of 2,000 Bnei Menashe have made aliyah.
+As of 2024, a total of 5,000 Bnei Menashe have made aliyah to Israel thanks to Shavei Israel.
 The organization assists immigrants with their integration into Israeli society.

 As part of its educational efforts, the organization has published a series of books on Judaism in a dozen languages, including Chinese, Japanese, Mizo, Spanish, French, Portuguese, Russian and German.

 In March 2005 Rabbi Shlomo Amar announced the recognition of the Bnei Menashe by Israel and their possibility of immigration under the Law of Return.
 Those who wanted to immigrate were required to undergo a formal, full conversion as their people had been separated from Judaism for so long.
 In June 2005 the Bnei Menashe completed the construction of a mikvah in Mizoram under the supervision of Israeli rabbis to start the process of conversion to Judaism.

 Freund supported the resettlement of 218 Bnei Menashe in Upper Nazareth and Karmiel in November 2005.
 A total of 1,700 Bnei Menashe moved to Israel, mainly settlements in the West Bank and Gaza Strip (until the disengagement in 2005).